 An experienced, dynamic and committed public health professional, Dr. Jeffrey L. Reynolds is the President and Chief Executive Officer of Family and Children’s Association (FCA), based in Mineola, NY.
-Since it began as an orphanage more than 134 years ago, Family and Children’s Association (FCA) has been committed to caring for Long Island’s vulnerable children, youth, seniors and families while helping them prepare for successful futures.
+Since it began as an orphanage more than 135 years ago, Family and Children’s Association (FCA) has been committed to caring for Long Island’s vulnerable children, youth, seniors and families while helping them prepare for successful futures.
 The organization offers community-based programs for struggling families, at-risk adolescents, vulnerable seniors, and adults with substance use disorders.
-Today, FCA is one of Long Island’s largest health and human organizations with an annual budget of $20 million, 340 staff, 200 volunteers and 30+ programs.
+Today, FCA is one of Long Island’s largest health and human services organizations with an annual budget of $20 million, 340 staff, 200 volunteers and 30+ programs.

 From 2009-2014, Dr. Reynolds served as Executive Director of the Long Island Council on Alcoholism and Drug Dependence (LICADD).
 With offices in Mineola, Ronkonkoma and Riverhead, LICADD provides substance abuse screenings, brief interventions and referrals to addiction treatment, as well as professionally-facilitated family interventions, relapse prevention programs and anger management services to adults and adolescents.
 Under Dr. Reynolds’ leadership, LICADD pioneered the launch of “Too Good for Drugs, an evidence-based K-12 substance abuse prevention program in several Long Island schools, initiated a new mentoring program for children of incarcerated parents and expanded LICADD’s Employee Assistance Program, which now covers 80,000 public and private employees in the tri-state area.
 During his tenure, LICADD’s revenues tripled and the number of families served per month increased nine-fold.
-LICADD recently became an affiliate of FCA so as to consolidate administrative functions and streamline consumer access to services.

 Prior to joining LICADD, Dr. Reynolds worked for the Long Island Association for AIDS Care for 19 years, where he started out doing case management and finished his tenure as Vice President for Public Affairs, responsible for government relations, resource development, strategic marketing, and communications.
 In 1997, he co-founded BiasHELP of Long Island, an organization dedicated to assisting victims of hate crimes and their families.
 As BiasHELP’s Chief Operating Officer, Dr. Reynolds secured federal, state and local grants and launched a wide array of crime victim assistance services and school-based violence prevention programs.

 Dr. Reynolds currently serves on Governor Cuomo's Heroin and Opioid Task Force, the Executive Committee of the Nassau County Heroin Prevention Task Force, is chair of Suffolk County’s Sober Home Oversight Board, chairs the Huntington Town Opioid Task Force and is a member of Suffolk County’s Heroin/Opiate Epidemic Advisory Panel.
 Dr. Reynolds has also served as Chair of Nassau County’s Youth Board and has spent five years on Suffolk County’s Welfare-to-Work Commission.
-He's served on Nassau County Executive Laura Curran's Transition Team, co-chairs Nassau's Non-Profit Task Force and is a member of the Nassau County Comptroller's Non-Profit Steering Committee.
+He's served on Nassau County Executive Laura Curran's Transition Team and is a member of the Nassau County Comptroller's Non-Profit Steering Committee.
 Dr. Reynolds is Vice Chair and remains the longest serving member of the NYS AIDS Advisory Council, first appointed by the NYS Senate Majority Leader in 1994 and reappointed three times since then.
 He serves on the Board of Directors of Families in Support of Treatment (FIST) and Lightning Warriors, Long Island's Youth Triathlon Team.
 Dr. Reynolds has served as a consultant and grant reviewer for the federal Substance Abuse and Mental Health Services Administration (SAMHSA) and is a frequent presenter and keynote speaker at statewide and national health and human service conferences.